mojomojo1/bootkon/docs/labs/3_dataform.md

   The pipeline will run at the defined frequency using the compiled code from the specified release configuration.
 For more information, refer to the [workflow configurations documentation](https://cloud.google.com/dataform/docs/workflow-configurations).

 *\[TASK\] Challenge : Take up to 10 minutes to Setup a Daily Frequency Execution of the Workflow*

 ***Goal:*** Set up a daily schedule to automate and execute the workflow you created.

-1. Automate and schedule the pipeline’s compilation and execution.
+* Automate and schedule the pipeline’s compilation and execution.
-2. Define release configurations for one production environment (optionally: you can create another one for dev environment)
+* Define release configurations for one production environment (optionally: you can create another one for dev environment)
-3. Set up workflow configurations to schedule pipeline execution (use dataform service account).
+* Set up workflow configurations to schedule pipeline execution (use dataform service account).
-4. Set up a 3 minute frequency execution of the workflow you have created.
+* Set up a 3 minute frequency execution of the workflow you have created.

 ***Note:*** If you are stuck and cannot figure out how to proceed after a few minutes, ask the your team captain.

-You've nailed the data ingestion lab -- great job!
+You've nailed the Dataform lab -- great job!

-# **\<Lunch Time: 60 Minutes\>**
+# **Lunch Time: 60 Minutes**